You have configured an SSL endpoint and now you want your application to use https for all requests.

 X-Forwarded-Proto and the

-X-Forwarded-Proto and responds with a redirect response when it is not
+X-Forwarded-Proto and respond with a redirect response when it is not

 config.force_ssl = true in your